'A brand’s strength is built upon its determination to promote its own distinctive values and mission.'

 - Who is your target audience?

-- What are the financial and human resources that can be allocated to support the new brand in the short, medium and long term?
+- What financial and human resources can be allocated to support the new brand in the short, medium and long term?

 Why develop a place brand

 The main aim of having a unique brand for your community is to differentiate your area from your competitors.
-These include other main streets, precincts, towns or cities.
+These areas may include other main streets, precincts, towns or cities.

-There can be a range of reasons for wanting to develop a new place brand.
-You may:
+There can be a range of reasons for developing a new place brand.
+You may want to:

 In some situations, the decision to rebrand may be a combination of all these factors.